Plan Your Visit

 Our venue is served by frequent bus routes, is near access to light rail stations, and close to a number of parking options nearby – including discounted parking at LAZ Parking (6th Ave Hilton Garage).
 Please note we do not have our own parking lot.
 See parking suggestions below.

-In general, we recommend that visitors use the 8th Avenue Entrance for events in the Great Hall and Reading Room, and the West Entrance for events in the Forum.
-For patrons who have difficulties with steep grades, we recommend the 8th Ave entrance.
+In general, we recommend that visitors use the 8th Avenue Entrance for events in the Great Hall and Reading Room, and the West Entrance for events in the Wyncote NW Forum.

 8th Avenue Entrance:

-A 3-minute drop-off and loading zone exists across the street from our 8th Avenue Entrance.
-The doors are accessible via a ramp and lead, at-grade, into our lobby level.
+A 3-minute drop-off and loading zone is available across the street from our 8th Avenue Entrance.
+The doors are accessible via a ramp and lead, at-grade, into our Lobby level.
 From there, patrons can access an at-grade elevator serving all three levels of the building, as well as an all-gender, ADA restroom.

-A loading zone exists on Seneca street, directly outside the West Entrance.
-The alley-path to the West Entrance door is at-grade, but please note that the 3-minute passenger load zone on Seneca is at a steep incline.
+The West Entrance loading zone is accessible via a one-way driveway/alley off of Seneca street.
+Passengers may be dropped off or picked up directly outside of Town Hall’s West Entrance.
 The doors lead directly into the Forum level of the building, with at-grade access to the elevator serving all three levels of the building, as well as an all-gender, ADA restroom.